 Can I renovate my existing bathroom for ADA compliance, or do I need to start from scratch?

-In many cases, it is possible to renovate an existing bathroom to meet ADA standards by making strategic modifications like widening doorways, reconfiguring fixtures, installing grab bars, and ensuring proper clearances.
+In many cases, it is possible to renovate an existing bathroom to meet ADA standards by making strategic modifications like widening doorways, reconfiguring fixtures, installing ada compliant grab bars, and ensuring proper clearances.
 However, extensive structural changes may be required in some older buildings or very small bathroom footprints.
 Consulting a professional is advisable.

 What are some cost-effective ways to make a bathroom more ADA-compliant?